 |Panasonic LX5« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Panasonic LX5|

 |Sony RX100 III« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 III|

 It is notable that the G7X Mark II offers wifi support, while the LX7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the LX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
+Both the G7X Mark II and the LX7 have been discontinued, but can regularly be found used on eBay.
+The LX7 was replaced by the Panasonic LX10, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G7 X Mark II or the Panasonic LX7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G7 X Mark II: